 - Have effective controls to ensure that applicable law and policies are followed; and

 Our Suppliers must report potential violations of the Supplier Code and are provided multiple avenues for doing so, both within and outside of our organisation.
-Our Supplier Code may be found at stobuildinggroup.com/compliance/supplier-codeGo to https://stobuildinggroup.com/compliance/supplier-code/.
+Our Supplier Code is available at stobuildinggroup.com/compliance/supplier-codeGo to https://stobuildinggroup.com/compliance/supplier-code/.

 Additionally, we include specific contractual commitments in our supplier contracts that no form of modern slavery is used anywhere in the supplier’s business or supply chain.
 Our suppliers agree to comply with all applicable laws and regulations, and we have the right to terminate contracts with suppliers that breach our terms and conditions.